Sandcrawler/knots/README.md

 # knots

-document on applying a turing state machine to the Conway - Picirillo Knot and using similar patterning to produce a combined state machine diagram.
+document on applying a turing state machine to the Conway - Piccirillo Knot and using similar patterning to produce a combined state machine diagram.

 It should be noted that reading the below document first is almost mandatory to understanding some of the output in this document.